Suggestions:

 If LiteSpeed aborts Wordfence scans and updates

 The LiteSpeed web server has been known to kill or stop processes that take more than a few seconds to run.
 It does not stop these processes gracefully but simply kills them silently.
+This is intended to save resources when a visitor or bot disconnects before PHP has finished running, but it can stop necessary code from running.

 To prevent this you need to make a simple change: